 So let’s countdown the best light roasts, with some serious emphasis on the cupping notes.

-There’s something to be said for aptly-named coffees that don’t state the obvious.
-Kicking Horse went simple when naming this bag, and Hola just fits.
+There’s something to be said for aptly-named coffees that don’t state the obvious and Kicking Horse Coffee crushed it when naming their Light Roast.
+They went simple when naming this bag, and Hola just fits.
 It’s bright, it evokes something Hawaiian and sunny, and it’s just definitely a light roast, right?

 Setting the right mood in the morning can be tough.
 If you want to be awake, you need an aggressive alarm clock, sunlight, and a bright cup of coffee.
 Don Tomas can lend a hand there — their light roast is fruity with a citrusy finish, and it really wakes up those senses.